 As a Google administrator, you must create a new project in your Google Developers console and create a service account in the API Console to support server-to-server interactions.
 For more information about server-to-server authentication in Google, refer to https://developers.google.com/accounts/docs/OAuth2ServiceAccount.

-As you complete the following set up task, you must collect these items to complete the integration with the AlienApp for G Suite.
+As you complete the following set up tasks, you must collect these items to complete the integration with the AlienApp for G Suite.

 - Client ID for the service account